-The Clinic invests resources in training our volunteers, therefore we require a commitment of at least 24 hours a semester.
+Thank you for your interest in volunteering with The Free Medical Clinic.
+The Clinic invests time and resources in training our volunteers, therefore we require a commitment of at least 24 hours a semester.
 We cannot accommodate requests for short-term volunteer opportunities.
-Thank you for your interest.

 Volunteer orientations are required and held once a month.
 You must reserve a space to attend.
 If you have any questions about orientations or volunteering, please fill out the form below.